A diagrammatic approach to variational quantum ansatz construction: Perturbative construction for digital size-extensive ansatzes

 We now propose a perturbative approach for the construction of digital size-extensive ansatzes.
 We formulate it in terms of a gate hierarchy list $(U_1,\ldots)$ derived from a large parent ansatz $(U,|\vec{0}\>)$.
 To decide on the hierarchy list, we split the system Hamiltonian $H$ into the non-interacting part $H_0$ and the coupling $J V$ ($\|H_0\|,\|V\|\sim 1$):

-To allow for analytical treatment, we modify it by taking the weak coupling limit $J\ll1$.
+To allow for analytical treatment we consider the weak coupling limit, $J\ll1$.
 In this limit, the overlap between the true ground state $|E_0\>$ and unperturbed excited states $|E_j^0\>$ is exponentially small in the number of applications of $V$ required to couple $|E_j^0\>$ to the unperturbed ground state $|E_0^0\>$.
 We may rewrite the non-interacting part $H_0$ via a unitary transformation as

 which ties each $|E_j^0\>$ to a computational basis state $|\vec{s}\>$

 If we can further tie each state $|\vec{s}\>$ to one or a few variational units $U_i(\theta_i)$, we can construct a hierarchy list of these $U_i(\theta_i)$ based on the approximate magnitude of $|\<\vec{s}|E_0\>|$.
 The resulting hierarchy list is to be used in the VQE procedure for the original, potentially strongly coupled Hamiltonian $H$ ($J=O(1)$).